 Are you looking for wonderful places to stay in Devon?

-That being said, there are still plenty of quiet, less touristy places to spend your Devon holidays.
+There are plenty of popular holiday resorts which come alive in the summer months – although you’ll also find lots of quiet, less touristy places to spend your Devon holidays.

 Places to Stay in Devon: a run down

 First, let’s look at the best places to stay for different groups and interests:

 - Best places to stay in Devon with kids: all of these locations are feasible, but Torbay has the most attractions with kids.